Co-rumination: Types of relationships

 While the majority of studies have been conducted with youth same-sex friendships, others have explored co-rumination and correlates of co-rumination within other types of relationships.
 Research on co-rumination in the workplace has shown that discussions about workplace problems have led to mixed results, especially regarding gender differences.
 In high abusive supervision settings, the effects of co-rumination were shown to intensify its negative effects for women, while associating lower negative effects for men.
 In low abusive supervision settings, results show that there were no significant effects for women, but had negative outcomes for men.
 The study suggests the reason men are at risk for job dissatisfaction and depression in low stress supervision, is due to the gender differences at an early age.
 At a young age, girls report to co-ruminate more than boys, and as they age girls' scores tend to rise, while boys' scores tend to drop.
 The study further suggests that in adulthood, men have less experience with co-rumination than women, however some men may learn skills through interacting with women or the interaction style with other men in adulthood has changed from activity-based to conversation-based; suggesting that not only do men and women co-ruminate differently, but that the level of stress may be a factor as well.
 In another study, co-rumination was seen to increase the negative effects of burnout on perceived stress among co-workers, thereby indicating that, while co-rumination may be seen as a socially-supportive interaction, it could have negative psychological outcomes for co-workers.

 Within the context of mother-adolescent relationships, a study that examines 5th, 8th, and 11th graders has found greater levels of co-rumination among mother and daughter than mother and son relationships.
 In addition, mother-adolescent co-rumination was related to positive relationship quality, but also to enmeshment which was unique to co-rumination.
 These enmeshment as well as internalizing relations were strongest when co-ruminating was focused on the mother's problems.

 Other relationships have also been studied.
 For instance, one study found that graduate students engage in co-rumination.
 Furthermore, for those graduate students, co-rumination acted as a partial mediator, which suppressed the positive effects of social support on emotional exhaustion.

 Primary researchers

 Researchers in psychology and communication have studied the conceptualization of co-rumination along with the effects of the construct.
 A few primary researchers have focused attention on the construct including Amanda Rose Professor of Psychology at the University of Missouri, who was one of the first scholars to write about the construct.
-Others who are doing work on co-rumination include Justin P. Boren, Associate Professor of Communication at Santa Clara University, Jennifer Byrd-Craven, associate professor of psychology at Oklahoma State University, and Dana L. Haggard, professor of management at Missouri State University.
+Others who are doing work on co-rumination include Justin P. Boren, Associate Professor of Communication at Santa Clara University, Jennifer Byrd-Craven, associate professor of psychology at Oklahoma State University, and Dana L. Haggard, professor of management at Missouri State University, and Ana M. DiGiovanni, Assistant Professor of Psychology at Montclair State University.